On the Best Uniform Polynomial Approximation to the Checkmark Function: Analyticity of and Shekhtman's Conjecture.

-In order to prove Shekhtman's conjecture, it will be advantageous to divide (\ref{errorprime}) through by $E_n(\alpha)$, and then observe that we have the following expression for the logarithmic derivative of the error function: Here $g_\alpha$ is as in (\ref{g alpha}).
-With this formula we are ready to prove the conjecture.
+In order to prove Shekhtman's conjecture, it will be advantageous to divide (\ref{errorprime}) through by $E_n(\alpha)$, to get the following expression for the logarithmic derivative of the error function: With this we are ready to prove the conjecture.

 \begin{theorem} For each odd $n$, the function $E_n(\alpha)$ has a local maximum at $\alpha=0$. \end{theorem}

 \begin{proof} For $n$ odd, (\ref{logderiv}) takes the form

 As Lemma \ref{tips} below will indicate, since $\alpha=0$ is a tip of a V-shape for $E_{n-1}(\alpha)$ (cf. \cite{DLT}), it follows that $\alpha=0$ is not within a V-shape of $E_{n}(\alpha)$.
 If $\alpha=0$ were the endpoint of a V-shape for $E_n(\alpha)$, then by symmetry it would be a tip of a V-shape, which was just excluded.
 So by Theorem \ref{thm:diff}, $E_n(\alpha)$ is analytic at $\alpha=0$ and the use of (\ref{logderiv}) is justified.